dragetd/particlefun/README.md

   - more fun particle effects

 ## Building
+Requirements:
+* Gradle 6 or higher
+* Java 11 or higher

-This project uses Gradle version 4 or greater to build.
+This project uses Gradle to build.
 If a local gradle is not installed, use the included wrapper `./gradlew` (for Linux) or `gradlew.bat` (for Windows)

 Build all classes: